kseniya01/C4/README.md

-# boilerplate
+# YouX
-Basic HTML and CSS setup for simple web design
+Basic HTML & CSS codespace for a sample profile page on a UX-focused social networking site called YouX.